canadaduane/credt/packages/ts-dot-js/vscode-extension/README.md

 This extension provides syntax highlighting and language server support for plain javascript files, with **comments that include typescript** annotations.

-For example, the following is a valid Javascript file that can run in node or the browser:
+For example, the following is a valid Javascript file that can run in node or the browser, without a compile step:

 ```js
 /*+